 An MCHF Conservation Partnership Grant provided funding for Missouri River Relief to conduct a series of activities in the Manitou Bluffs COA in celebration of Stream Teams’ 20th Anniversary: river clean-ups, education events and stewardship.
 Other contributors were MDC, USFWS, volunteer labor, Central Bank, MidMO Solid Waste Management, Mo American Water, TWW, Pat Jones.

-Niangua River Streambank Stabilization
+Maries River Bank Stabilization

 - « Previous Page